GeraudMM/Behavioral-Cloning-For-A-Self-Driving-Car/README.md

 If you want to train the model by yourself, you could download [this](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) folder containing the record of a human player in the simulation or you could directly record your own gaming in the training mode of the simulation.

 ### Instruction
+Activate the `CarND-term1` environment on our cmd and go to the project folder.

 Run the `model.py` file from your cmd to train the model by taping `python model.py`

 Launch the trained model to drive the simulation from your cmd by taping `python drive.py model.h5`